Neo-Hao/grokking-relational-database-design/chapter_02/README.md

 ```
 psql -U postgres
 ```
-3. In the console environment, create a database named `onlinestore` by running the following command:
+3. In the console environment, create a database named `onlinestore_chapter2` by running the following command:

 ```
 CREATE DATABASE onlinestore_chapter2;
 ```

-4. In the console environment, use the database `onlinestore` by running the following command:
+4. In the console environment, use the database `onlinestore_chapter2` by running the following command:

 ```
-\c onlinestore
+\c onlinestore_chapter2
 ```

 5. Now you are ready to load the prepared script.
 The script prepared for PostgreSQL database is [`postgresql_db.sql`](./postgresql_db.sql).
 In the console environment, run the following command: